mihail-pop/media-journal/README.md

 ### Main Features

-- **Local Storage**: All items added to your lists are saved locally.
+- **Local Storage**:  All items added to your lists are saved locally, including their associated images (on average, less than 1 MB per item).
 - **Automatic Updates**: TV shows, anime, and manga are checked automatically for sequels or new seasons.
 - **Data Portability**: Export and import your lists for backup or transfer.
 - **Organized Lists**: Separate categories for Movies, TV Shows, Anime, Manga, and Games.